 Brindisi Airport Transport Guide

-It’s the cheapest way to travel in Puglia especially if you are looking for an on a budget itinerary.
-Remember to take with you some cash as not always they accept Debit or Credit Cards especially when you need to pay only €1,00.
+It’s the cheapest way to travel in Puglia, especially if you are looking for a budget itinerary.
+Remember to take with you some cash as they do not always accept Debit or Credit Cards, especially when you need to pay only €1,00.

-From Brindisi Airport, you can also take the couch to Lecce, to enjoy the beaches of Salento.
-The ride will take about two hours and the fee is about 2,50 euro.
+From Brindisi Airport, you can also take the couch to Lecce to enjoy the beaches of Salento.
+The ride will take about two hours and costs about 2,50 euros.

 One Week in Puglia Car Rental

 Planning a Road trip in Puglia, the first common question is coming regarding the car rental.
-If you are looking to drive in Italy, you can check some suggestions below.
+If you want to drive in Italy, you can check some suggestions below.
 There are many Car Hire Stands at the main airports.
-If you are willing to explore the Valle d’Itria, the hills and internal side of Puglia, at the Bari Airport you can find the major companies at the arrival.
-If you are landing in Brindisi, heading to the south, also at the arrival you can find the stands of well-known companies.
+If you are willing to explore the Valle d’Itria, the hills and the internal side of Puglia, at the Bari Airport, you can find the major companies at the arrival.
+If you are landing in Brindisi, heading to the south, also at the arrival, you can find the stands of well-known companies.

 Q&A One week in Puglia Itinerary